Research Catalogue Extended Guide

 The Media Repository accepts all common audio and video formats and will automatically convert them to web compatible format.
 Audio is transcoded to 256 kbps mp3, video to mp4 with the original resolution.

 You can select multiple files to upload at once or a folder containing several files.
 You will be presented with a form block for each file.
-In order to ease such a workflow you can apply the copyright information and the set you want to add the media to from one form to all other forms.

 Text